vNeeL-code/A.G.I.-A.S.I./README.md

 ### Gamified Prompt Engineering

 Think iPod, not supercomputer.
 The iPod didn't have more storage or better audio than competitors.
 It had **better user controls.** "1000 songs in your pocket" wasn't about specs—it was about experience.
+Android forces you to select 1 dedicated on device assistant summoned by screen edge swipe.
+With most apps not havving an assistant feature, or the feature lacking device plugins, which puts Gemini in its position.
+One hand Operation + allows users to have as many assistants as they want.

 **Oracle_OS is "All AI in your pocket."**